Procedure: Internal Audit

 The requires the following bullet point:

-• An audit should be performed by employees that in principle have no connection with the audited department.
+• An audit should be performed by that in principle have no connection with the audited department.
 This is because blindness and “fast” conclusions can present a distorted picture.

 • The audit should be performed by employees that are trained to conduct audits.
 The auditor must be able to identify the applicable standards for each department.